turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 #### Status Code

-By default Rails will use the HTTP status code 302, a "temporary redirect."
+By default Rails will use the HTTP status code for "temporary redirect."
 If you wanted to respond with some other status code, you can add the `:status` parameter:

 ```ruby
 redirect_to 'http://rubyonrails.org', :status => 301